 - How can you manage time to score well in AWA?

 - What kind of AWA scores do universities look for?

 Now, that you know what the AWA section is all about, here's a step-by-step breakdown that will help you understand what is expected of you.

 - It tests your ability to understand and simplify complex ideas- a skill that will be needed for you during your higher studies.

 - This section is not meant to test see your knowledge on any specific content.
 It merely tests how well you can reason and support an issue topic.

 - The AWA assignment is scored on a scale of 0 to 6 with 0.5 point increments.

 - Your essay responses on the Analytical Writing section will be reviewed by e-rater, computerized software developed by ETS as well as by experienced essay readers during the scoring process

-What is the duration of AWA Section?
+What is the duration of the AWA Section?

-Parameters on which the awa section is evaluated:
+Parameters on which the AWA section is evaluated: